MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     ![Screenshot of Azure Cosmos DB Data Explorer that shows the results of the query to the product container.](media/16-product-results.png)

+   > **Note**: You may observe a slightly different request charge than what is reported in this exercise, within a +/- 0.1 range.

 ### Query for each product's tags

 Next, query the productTag container three times, once for each of the three products: HL Headset, LL Headset, and ML Headset.